copernicus-mogley/zkav.club/README.md

 ## Zero-knowledge Audiovisual Club

-We are a collective of experts and students exploring audiovisual art and creativity in the context of decentralized and open source technology while supporting events in our communities, both on-location and online.
+We are a collective of audiovisual experts and students exploring art and creativity in the context of decentralized and open source technologies while supporting events in our communities, both on-location and online.

 Our mission is to share and preserve the valuable information presented and discussed at conferences, meetups and camps — aiming to provide access to this previously exclusive knowledge to the entire world.

-We don’t just document and livestream events — we invite curious individuals to learn alongside us.
+We don’t just document and livestream events — We invite curious individuals to learn alongside us.
 We engage with communities, sharing our production skills and insights, in order to foster a global network of empowered creators who help grow our collective impact and amplify their individual voices.